JohnCode1/HomeLab/Guide/Samba/README.md

    sudo nano /etc/samba/smb.conf
    ```

 4. Insert the following variables and adjust them for each path you need.
-This example uses paths for media, docker, and a nextcloud setup.
+This example uses paths for media, docker, and a nextcloud setup, but repeat for each path you have.

    ```
    [global]